 3.)
 Use the Light While You Have it

 Winter is a fickle season in terms of dynamic light.
-First, finding colorful and crazy sunrises and sunsets isn’t as plentiful as other seasons.
+First, finding colorful and crazy sunrises and sunsets isn’t as plentiful as in other seasons.
 This is compounded by the fact that you are operating with many more hours of darkness during that season.
 However, you really don’t need colorful light to make compelling winter landscape images.
-You need to compose for drama and intrigue in winter image.
+You need to compose for drama and intrigue in winter images.

 4.)
 Keep your Camera and Gear Warm

 If you are not actively shooting, then put your camera gear back in your pack.
 This winter photograph tip is to protect your gear from the elements.
 Keeping your camera stored during downtime will help to preserve the core temperature of the gear.
-Even if I am all setup but am waiting on the light to arrive, then the camera goes back in my bag.
+Even if I am all set up but am waiting on the light to arrive, then the camera goes back into my bag.
 I’ll pull my camera out right before I’m ready to shoot.
 Then, I’ll quickly review my settings before starting to shoot.
 This is important to preserve your battery life, but also to prevent unnecessary issues.
 For example, snowflakes can melt and then refreeze in little cracks or around your filters.
 A filter frozen to your lens when you’re out trying to photograph is frustrating!

 This goes for your tripod as well.
 Having your tripod exposed to the elements can wreak havoc, especially when it is fully extended.
 Having the ballhead or leg locks freeze will really put a damper on the outing.
 So I never lay my tripod down in the snow.
-In addition, I try to protect it as best I can, even put it in a case when I will be outside for long periods of time.
+In addition, I try to protect it as best I can.
+I’ll even put it in a case when I will be outside for long periods of time.
 Protect both your camera gear and tripod, and it repay you in the long run.

 5.)
 Compose with the Snow, Look Patterns and Textures

 Winter landscapes can be slightly depressing, especially at lower elevations.
 You’ll often run into dead grass, mud, bare trees, and the land filled with dead leaves and twigs.
 The beauty of snow is that it really cleans up the foreground by simply sweeping it under the rug.
-Well, in this case that rug is a blanket of snow.
+Well, in this case, that rug is a blanket of snow.

 More often than not, we think of snow as a fresh carpet of white covering in entire landscape – untouched and pristine.
 And perhaps that is true for the first moments after a fresh snowfall.
 However, Mother Nature loves to play with Jack Frost.
 She is revealing art on a canvas if you look for it.
 Moving water can create impressive visual focal points for a composition.
 Wind sweeps snow to reveal textures and patterns.
 If you start training yourself to consciously look for textures and patterns, then you will start to see patterns and shapes everywhere in winter.
 Recently, I’ve been in a phase where I really enjoy shooting wide-angle and low to the ground to fill the frame with my foreground.
 I love the texture in the snow and trying to capture the glistening sun reflecting in the foreground snow.

 While it can be challenging at the beginning, try to really think about using the snow as a compositional tool for your winter landscape photography.
 Use snow to highlight space, size, and contrast among Mother Nature’s elements.
 Look for layered patterns, leading lines, or s-curve patterns in the snow through the landscape or even with boot tracks.
 In addition, use the snow to simply a scene that is otherwise too busy.
 Finding images to convey minimalism can become addictive.
 Winter is the perfect time to simply.
 It’s the time to find a single and unique element of a landscape and compose around that element.
-This is why people become fascinated with images of frost, a snow flake, or methane bubbles in a frozen lake.
+This is why people become fascinated with images of frost, a snowflake, or methane bubbles in a frozen lake.

 6.)
 Slowing Bring Camera Gear to Room Temperature

 Winter photography tip #4 discussed protecting your gear while you are outside.
 This winter photography tip is how to protect and care for your gear once you return to your home, hotel, or igloo.
 Some will tell you to place your camera and lens in a sealed bag while you are outdoors.
 The outside air becomes locked in the bag with your gear.
 This reduces the chances that warmer air can interact with your camera and create condensation on the camera’s internal components.
-So there is no fear that this will occur from air inside your vehicle because let’s face it, you’re cranking that heat up all the way once you finally get back to the car.
-In addition, it protects your gear from heat at the house or hotel.
+So there is no fear that this will occur from the air inside your vehicle because let’s face it, you’re cranking that heat up all the way once you finally get back to the car.
+In addition, it protects your gear from the heat at the house or hotel.

 On the other side of the playground, those kids will tell you that is overkill and completely unnecessary.
 These friends recommend that you simply leave your camera and lens in your camera bag zipped up for a couple of hours after a winter shoot.
 To be clear, you zip your camera bag up while you are outside, then place it inside your vehicle and then inside your house/hotel for a few hours before opening the bag again.
 This has been my method for years and thankfully, knock on wood, I have yet to encounter an issue.
 I am simply mindful to always keep my camera and gear away from radiators or any type of head source to avoid creating condensation within them.
 Normally, I’ll bring my camera pack inside and leave it in the entry hallway or near the doorway, where the house naturally remains slightly cooler anyway.

 I hope these 6 winter photography tips serve you well as you wander through winter’s wonderland.
 What other winter photography tips do you have?
 Share them in the comments below.
 For more advice, see my friends at Pixpa’s article on 10 Great Tips to Master Snow and Winter Photography.
-Happy Shooting!
+Happy Photographing!